KSF-Media/affresco/ci/README.md

 ## Editing the workflows

 Since the workflows include a bunch of boilerplate, we do not edit the YAML files by hand, but instead we generate those files from some [Dhall](https://dhall-lang.org) definitions.
+To generate these files locally, run `make generate-ci-local".

 The template for the pull-requests CI is [here](./ci-pull-request.dhall), while the one for production is [here](./ci-master.dhall).